Information about timings of flu shots and COVID vaccines here.

 - Influenza immunisation is recommended and FREE for people who are most likely to get very sick, be hospitalised or even die if they catch influenza:

 - people aged 65 years or older,

-- people aged under 65 years with diabetes, most heart or lung conditions and some other illnesses, and
+- anybody aged 6 months and over with diabetes, most heart or lung conditions and some other illnesses.

 - Having an influenza immunisation every year can keep older people healthy and active for longer.